Rose pruning: shrub roses

 • Deadhead spent blooms as they fade in the summer, to encourage production of further flowers

-Includes: Bourbon, China and Portland groups, and remontant roses.
-These contain the cultivars ‘Duchess of Portland' and ‘Reine Victoria’.
+Includes: Bourbon, China and Portland groups, remontant roses, and David Austin English roses.
+These contain ‘Duchess of Portland’ and ‘Reine Victoria’.

 To prune other types of roses, see our advice pages below: